 This module discussed the various components of Oracle Net.
 Let us review how they fit together.

 Remember, there are three "names" in Net that refer to remote databases:

-- The database name (for example, ORACLE_SID)
+The database name (for example, ORACLE_SID)

-- The service name (logged in the tnsnames.ora file)
+The service name (logged in the tnsnames.ora file)

 The database link name (points to the service name)

 The image below illustrates the complete process surrounding a remote connection.

 At this point we have everything we need to connect successfully to the remote database.
 Net then establishes the network connection, and the remote listener creates a server process.
 The server process establishes the connection and signs on to Oracle with our user ID and password.
 The next module discusses how to configure a Net client and server, then examines Net's internal details.